So, you’re a soon-to-be black expat moving to a foreign country…

-So you are preparing to move to a foreign country.
-Maybe you are just getting used to one.
 Or maybe you are just going to be traveling for a while–not quite being a “black person expat.”
-But you will be spending at least a month or more away from home.
+But you will be spending a good amount of time abroad.

 These are all things that are totally normal to be apprehensive about prior to moving to or traveling to a new country that does not have a significant black population.
 These countries will not have a large black expat community, so things can get… frustrating.

-Here is how I have survived as a black girl expat, and how you can too in any country with little to no black expatriate community to turn to.
+But I’ve learned a trick or two along the way.
+And I am happy to share how I have been able to survive as a black girl expat, and how you can too in any country with little to no black expatriate community to turn to.

 Issue #1: Getting your hair done